Program Director (Associate)

 Michèle is a Speaker, Expert and Advocate with her public relations and communications agency, and writes and contributes a monthly Diversity and Inclusion column featured across Simcoe.com’s seven publications.
 She is a Board member with the Barrie Community Foundation and a member of the Black Community Council with Simcoe Muskoka Family Connexions.
-Michèle is a Director with Konvo Media, a black-owned public relations agency, and is a Mentor with the Henry Bernick Entrepreneurship Centre.
+Michèle is a Director with both PMJ Inc. and Konvo Media, a black-owned public relations agency, and is a Mentor with the Henry Bernick Entrepreneurship Centre.
 She was recognized in 2020 as one of 100 Accomplished Black Canadian Women and a YMCA of Simcoe Muskoka Peace Champion for her community work focused on Black Canadian Women, diversity and inclusion